bhisaac/5eFP/5eFP-SRD.md

 When you cast the spell, you can choose one of the normal forms for your familiar or one of the following special forms: homunculus, pseudodragon, quasit, or sprite.

-### Pact of the Blade
+### Pact of the Blade (Action)

-Discard your action to create a melee pact weapon lacking the two-handed property in your empty hand.
+You create a melee pact weapon lacking the two-handed property in your empty hand.
 You can choose the form this weapon takes each time you create it.
 You are proficient with it while you wield it.
 The weapon's damage type depends on the weapon's form: blades are piercing or slashing, and chains, hammers, and clubs are bludgeoning.
 You may use CHA instead of DEX or STR to make attack rolls with a pact weapon.

-Your pact weapon disappears if it is more than 1 square away from you.
+Your pact weapon disappears at the end of your turn if it is more than 1 square away from you.
 It also disappears if you use this feature again, if you dismiss the weapon (no action required), or if you die.

 You can transform one magic weapon into your pact weapon by performing a special ritual while you hold the weapon.
 You perform the ritual over the course of a rest.
 You can then dismiss the weapon, shunting it into an extradimensional space, and it appears whenever you create your pact weapon thereafter.
 You can’t affect an artifact or a sentient weapon in this way.
-The weapon ceases being your pact weapon if you die, if you perform the pact of the blade ritual on a different weapon, or if you use the ritual to break your bond to it.
+The weapon ceases to be your pact weapon if you die, if you perform the pact of the blade ritual on a different weapon, or if you use the ritual to break your bond to it.
 The weapon appears at your feet if it is in the extradimensional space when the bond breaks.

 ### Pact of the Tome